agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 ## Headrest

-I debated whether or not I wanted a headrest, and finally decided to get one.
+I debated whether or not I wanted a headrest and finally decided to get one.
 You can mostly fold it out of the way if you don't like it, so I figured I'd rather give it a shot.
 It's fine.
 I use it when lounging but not when sitting normally.
 I would not get it again because it is superfluous.